Code-Institute-Submissions/alandoherty95-reciprocate-app/TESTING.md

-- Striking images were used to attract users to the website.
+- Striking images attract users to the recipe cards.